-The HSU Library is currently accepting applications for internship position for the Fall 2014 semester.
+The HSU Library is currently accepting applications for internship position(s) for the Spring 2021 semester.

 In addition to meeting fully its obligations of nondiscrimination under federal and state laws, HSU is committed to creating a community in which a diverse population can learn, live, and work in an atmosphere of tolerance, civility, and respect for the rights and sensibilities of each individual, without regard to economic status, ethnic background, political views, or other personal characteristics or beliefs.
 An EEO Employer.